-Music Production and Promotion: The Music Group's main business is the production and promotion of Original Sound Recordings (OSRs), and administration of any and all copyright on songs, lyrics and musical compositions, and the development of singers and songwriters.
-Revenues come mainly from audio and video streaming and downloads from various Digital Service Providers (DSPs) like Spotify, Apple Music, Amazon, and YouTube.
+Music Production and Promotion: The Music Group's main business is the production and promotion of recordings and the development of singers and songwriters.
+Revenues are in the form of advertising and subscription revenues from online platforms such as YouTube and Spotify.
 Complementary to this business is the management of artists and the creation and mounting of events.